Neilsmahajan/watchlist-notify/README.md

 Track your personal movie & TV show watchlist across streaming platforms and automatically get email alerts when titles become available on the services you already subscribe to.

-> Status: Active development.
-Implementing Go backend (Gin + MongoDB + Auth0 authentication) and a Next.js frontend with modern UI.
-TMDb integration (search + watch providers) implemented.
-Expect breaking changes until v0.1.0.
+> Status: Beta (v0.9).
+Core features complete with Go backend (Gin + MongoDB + Auth0), Next.js frontend, TMDb integration, and scheduled digest email notifications via Postmark.
+Production-ready and deployed on Cloud Run + Vercel.
->
-> Email notifications are still in progress: the backend plumbing is being wired up, but the delivery provider and template system have not been finalized yet.

 ## Table of Contents